 As mentioned, there are myriad of benefits of blockchain to business and there are hundreds, if not thousands, of start-ups keen to prove their solution is the best.
 On the one hand this is extremely positive.
 On the other, it makes it extremely difficult for businesses to identify a single application for the technology and that leads to confusion over the true value it offers.
 Think jack of all trades vs niche expert.

 Blockchain, more specifically the crypto-currencies and initial coin offerings associated with it, is yet to be appropriately regulated.
 Investing heavily in a technology when the future direction of the regulation governing it is so unclear, is generally considered unwise.
+That said:

 - The European Banking Authority (EBA) has started looking at a Europe-wide regulatory regime for virtual currencies